primer/primer-base/README.md

 > GitHub's CSS to reset the browsers default styles.
 Built on top of normalize.css

-This repository is a module of the full [primer-css][primer] repository.
+This repository is a module of the full [primer-css][primer-css] repository.
 And is built off of [normalize.css](https://github.com/necolas/normalize.css/)

 ## Install